justbautista/the-memory-game/README.md

 This shows how a player is allowed 3 mistakes (lives) and loses if a player makes 3 mistakes
 <img src='userstories/playthrough-mistake.gif' title='playthrough' width='' alt='playthrough' />

-This shows the website responsiveness, the difficulty levels, and the start/stop buttons
+This shows the website responsiveness, the difficulty levels, and the start/stop toggle buttons
 <img src='userstories/responsive.gif' title='playthrough' width='' alt='playthrough' />

 This shows authentication, persistence, and how user data is updated, stored, and displayed